Guy Smith: Founder of the Gun Facts Project

 And

-But it goes down so the question is do you know who we should send to prison?
-I think sending people to prison for drug possession on a 3 strikes thing is kind of d b. .
+But it goes down.
+So the question is, who should we send to prison?
+I think sending people to prison for drug possession on a 3 strikes thing is kind of dumb.

 01:10:55.11 – Brian David Crane

-They’ve mellowed let’s say yeah, , yeah, yeah, they’re , but 1 other topic because ah Gary Kleck is well known as in my mind around a defensive gun usage.
+They’ve mellowed let’s say yeah, but one other topic because Gary Kleck is well known as in my mind around a defensive gun usage.
 What’s called DGU.

-What does the data say number 1 are you able to find reliable data on it.
-There’s ah, quite ah from what I understand quite a bit of contention around dgu defensive gun usage being reported or not reported and then what does that indicate as far as lawful gun owners people who have .
-You know conceal carry permits or just have a you know, legally possess a rifle or a shotgun at home.
+What does the data say number one are you able to find reliable data on it?
+There’s quite from what I understand, quite a bit of contention around DGU, defensive gun usage being reported, or not reported, and then what does that indicate as far as lawful gun owners people who have conceal carry permits or just have legally possessed rifle or a shotgun at home.

 All right.
-A lot of different questions or the first one is that , a lot of criminologists, a lot of media organizations and a lot of polling companies have all done surveys on defensive gun uses.
-And with the exception of 1 outlier and Gary Kleck in 1 of his books went on for 3 pages explaining why no one should ever cite this data source but excluding that one outlier the average of all of these is about 2000000 defensive gun uses a year and where a lot of the anti-gun crowd kind of gets mixed up is that they go and they look at ah legal intervention homicides where somebody killed another person and it was a legal self defense gun use.
+A lot of different questions or the first one is that, a lot of criminologists, a lot of media organizations and a lot of polling companies have all done surveys on defensive gun uses.
+And with the exception of one outlier and Gary Kleck in one of his books went on for 3 pages, explaining why no one should ever cite this data source but excluding that one outlier.
+The average of all of these is about 2 million defensive gun uses a year.
+And where a lot of the anti-gun crowd kind of gets mixed up is that they go and they look at legal intervention homicides, where somebody killed another person and it was a legal self defense gun use.
 But the fact is there are a lot of ways to defend using a gun.
-Ah, that doesn’t even involve pulling the trigger and so you have to survey people to find this out because a lot of these defensive gun uses never get reported to the cops.
-You know you saw somebody on your property and you waved a gun and you said get off my property or I’ll shoot you.
-And he leaves.
-That’s defensive gun news.
-So 2000000 times a year and because of so many different surveys from so many different types of organizations. all center around this I have a high level of confidence that that number is probably.
+That doesn’t even involve pulling the trigger and so you have to survey people to find this out because a lot of these defensive gun uses never get reported to the cops.

 01:15:40.70 – Brian David Crane